Port Authority of Allegheny County provides public transportation throughout Pittsburgh and Allegheny County.

-Port Authority is governed by a nine-member Board of Directors – unpaid volunteers who are appointed by the Allegheny County Executive, leaders from both parties in the Pennsylvania House of Representatives and Senate, and the Governor of Pennsylvania.
+Port Authority is governed by an 11-member Board of Directors – unpaid volunteers who are appointed by the Allegheny County Executive, leaders from both parties in the Pennsylvania House of Representatives and Senate, and the Governor of Pennsylvania.
 The Board conducts a monthly public meeting.

-Port Authority's budget is funded by fare revenue, along with money from county, state and federal sources.
+Port Authority's budget is funded by fare and advertising revenue, along with money from county, state and federal sources.
 The Authority's finances and operations are audited on a regular basis, both internally and by external agencies.

 Port Authority’s fleet includes more than 700 buses and more than 80 light rail vehicles.
 The Authority also owns two inclines.
 Port Authority operates the Monongahela Incline, which not only serves daily commuters but is a popular tourist attraction.
 The Authority leases the Duquesne Incline to the nonprofit Society for the Preservation of the Duquesne Heights Incline.